inrazhtet/WashingtonMetro/README.md

 # WashingtonMetro
 ### Fare Evasion Investigation

+*This repository is **not** for reproducibility.
+It is to highlight a small portion of the work I have done via some code snippets.
+The datasets are under strict confidentiality agreement*

 #### Problem Statement
 The Washington Metro loses substantial amount of revenue each year to fare evaders (people who hop on bus without paying anything).